How foreign buyers can navigate Canada's property ban

 And best of all, it’s free to use.

-Winnipeg is also an inexpensive place to live compared to Canada’s larger cities.
-The average price of a home in Winnipeg is less than one third the cost as Vancouver or Toronto.
-That makes living in Winnipeg quite affordable.
+Winnipeg is a relatively inexpensive place to live in, compared to Canada’s larger cities.
+The average price of a home in Winnipeg is less than one third the cost of one in Vancouver or Toronto.

 Winnipeggers have it pretty good when it comes to commuting.
 Only 2.3% of drivers in the city spend 60 minutes or more commuting to work compared to 11.1% of Torontonians and 7.7% of Vancouverites, according to Statistics Canada.
 Also, annual car insurance rates were much lower for Manitobans in 2020.
 They paid an average of $1,140 a month compared to $1,528 a month for Ontarians and $1,832 a month for British Columbians.